Visiting Athens Beyond Game Day

 Fall.
 It means going back to school, cooler temperatures and football.
 Everyone knows Athens, home to the University of Georgia Bulldogs, is tons of fun on game day, but we challenge you to visit the Classic City on a non-football weekend and explore beyond the Dawgs.
 Here are a few suggestions to get you started.

-The State Botanical Garden of Georgia was named one of the best botanical gardens in the United States by USA Today.
-Take a walk along the long and sprawling trails, sip coffee at the arboretum, explore the chapel, or just admire the beautiful flowers and fountains!
+See why the State Botanical Garden of Georgia has appeared on the list of best botanical gardens in the United States by USA Today.
+Take a walk along the long and sprawling trails, sip coffee at the arboretum, explore the chapel, or just admire the beautiful flowers and fountains.
 On a sunny day, this place is easily one of the prettiest sights in Athens.